 The government-wide financial statements (the statement of net position and the statement of activities) display information about PACT overall.
-The government-wide statements are reported on a full accrual, economic resources basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The government-wide statements are reported on a full accrual accounting basis with an economic resources focus, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
 PACT's net position is reported in two parts: net investment in capital assets and unrestricted net position.